sahithyandev/s1/src/content/docs/programming-fundamentals/b-book/04-floating-point-numbers.md

 In scientific notation, the part that doesn't contain the base and the power.

 In binary scientific notation, there will always be exactly one $1$ bit before the dot.
-So we don't include that one. $ $
+So the inital $1$ is not included in the mantissa.

 :::note[Example]